top of page

 Other Articles of Interest

-Full article at Stanford Review
+Full article at NY Times/The Athletic.

-Full op-ed by David French at NY Times
+Full op-ed at WSJ

-Full article at Associated Press
+Full article at Free Press

-Full article at Politico
+Full article at The Hill

-Samples of Current Activities at Stanford
+Samples of Current Teaching, Research and Other Activities at Stanford

 Click on each article for direct access; selections are from Stanford Report and other Stanford websites.